johnae/nixos-config/README.md

 This is my NixOS setup.
 It encrypts all disks including swap, uses compressed btrfs as fs.

+You might also be interested in my user dotfiles repo here: [nixdot](https://github.com/johnae/nixdot).

 Installation goes something like (for a fresh install, unformatted disks etc):

 Connect to a wifi first: